frederic-meyrou/aboo/wp-content/themes/hueman/option-tree/readme.txt

 Donate link: http://bit.ly/NuXI3T
 Tags: options, theme options, meta boxes
 Requires at least: 3.5
-Tested up to: 3.8.1
+Tested up to: 3.9.1
-Stable tag: 2.3.0
+Stable tag: 2.4.0
 License: GPLv3

 Theme Options UI Builder for WordPress.
 A simple way to create & save Theme Options and Meta Boxes for free or premium themes.

 == Description ==

 OptionTree attempts to bridge the gap between WordPress developers, designers and end-users by creating fully responsive option panels and meta boxes with an ease unlike any other plugin.
-Packed full of advanced features with tons of hooks, and filters to adjust every aspect of the UX.
-Build your theme options with a drag & drop interface locally and export a fully functioning `theme-options.php` file for production use that's i18n translation ready with you own custom text domain.
+Packed full of advanced features with tons of hooks and filters to adjust every aspect of the user experience.
+You can build your theme options with a drag & drop interface locally and export a fully functioning `theme-options.php` file for production use that's i18n translation ready with you own custom text domain.
 And, in just a few simple lines of code, all your themes can have separate settings arrays saved to the database with unique IDs.
-Not only that, but OptionTree takes full advantage of the new color schemes introduced in WordPress 3.8 and looks and feels built-in.
+Not only that, but OptionTree takes full advantage of the new color schemes introduced in WordPress 3.8, it looks and feels built-in.

+#### Theme Integration
+If you're like me, you want to know how everything works.
+Download and activate the [OptionTree Theme](https://github.com/valendesigns/option-tree-theme) and see first hand how to integrate OptionTree into your own project.
+I'll walk you through installing OptionTree and you'll get a chance to see all the various options and filters first hand and in the wild.

+#### Contributing
+To contribute or report bugs, please go to the [OptionTree Github](https://github.com/valendesigns/option-tree) repository.

+#### Sponsorship
+OptionTree is a project partly sponsored by <a href="http://themeforest.net/?ref=valendesigns">ThemeForest</a>, the largest WordPress theme marketplace on the web.

 #### Option Types
 This is a complete list of all the available option types that come shipped with OptionTree.
-If you don't see the one you need, just know that adding your own custom option type is a breeze.

 * Background
 * Category Checkbox